Fish and Shellfish Poisoning

 At certain times of the year, various species of fish and shellfish contain poisonous

 biotoxins, even if well cooked.
-According to the CDC, it is considered an under-recognized
+The CDC says it is an under-recognized risk for travelers,

 The risk of ciguatera poisoning exists in all tropical and subtropical waters of the